We are a British retiree couple looking to retire in France; what are the current income requirements?

 You can find the precise list of documents required by using the French consulate’s Visa Wizard.

 When asked for the reason for the stay, you need to click ‘visitor’, rather than ‘family or private settlement’, which relates mainly to those with family links in France.

 You apply at this page, and you will be asked a series of questions about your plans.

-When you visit, you need to bring in originals of all supporting documents and your passport, plus photocopies of all of these including key pages of the passport and pay a visa fee of €99 (£84).
+When you visit, you need to bring in originals of all supporting documents and your passport, plus photocopies of all of these including key pages of the passport.
+There is a service fee of £31 and a visa fee of €99 (£86).

 There is more detail about visa applications in this previous article.
 It focuses on those visiting for up to six months on a ‘temporary’ visa, but the formalities are largely the same though the visa for a person moving to France will be valid for 12 months.